fedeizzo/cdp_unsupervised_ad/README.md

  - `tp` is the percentage of training data
  - `fc` is the number of features channels that the backbone will output before the fastflow part of the model
  - `nl` is the number of affine-coupling layer in the model (each layer only change half of the input, but which half is affected is changed with every layer)
+ - `rl` is the number of resnet layers used for the backbone resnet
  - `seed` randomizing seed for reproducibility

 Optionally: